14th Street bridges: Arland D. Williams, Jr. Memorial Bridge

-The last time Williams Bridge was opened was on March 3, 1969 to remove barge and crane equipment that had been floated upriver in 1967 to remove the old Highway Bridge piers and install new center bridge piers.
+The last time this bridge was opened was on March 3, 1969, to remove barge and crane equipment that had been floated upriver in 1967 to remove the old Highway Bridge piers and install new center bridge piers.

-The Williams bridge underwent extensive repair in 1975-1976 which resulted in a closure of more than a year.
+The bridge underwent extensive repair in 1975–1976 which resulted in a closure of more than a year.
 Workers gave the bridge a new deck, removed the bascule draw span and replaced the sidewalks with shoulders.
 The control house remained.

-On January 13, 1982, the Williams Bridge was damaged by the crash of Air Florida Flight 90.
+On January 13, 1982, the bridge was damaged by the crash of Air Florida Flight 90.
 The Boeing 737-222, which had accumulated ice while idling on the runway at National Airport, stalled soon after takeoff, fell on the bridge, and slammed into the iced-over Potomac River.
 The crash killed 74 passengers and crew, plus four people in cars on the bridge.
-The repaired span was renamed the Arland D. Williams, Jr. Memorial Bridge on March 13, 1985 – following a December 4, 1984 vote – after one of the passengers, who passed a lifeline to five survivors before permitting himself to be rescued.
-He succumbed to hypothermia and drowned while rescuers worked to rescue the last of the survivors.
+The repaired span was renamed the Arland D. Williams, Jr. Memorial Bridge on March 13, 1985—following a December 4, 1984 vote—after one of the passengers, who passed a lifeline to five survivors before permitting himself to be rescued.
+He succumbed to hypothermia and drowned while first responders worked to rescue the last of the survivors.
 The name Rochambeau Bridge was then shifted to the Center Highway Bridge.

 After a series of inspections from 2005 to 2009, the District of Columbia's District Department of Transportation (DDOT) began a $27 million rehabilitation of the northbound main span in 2010.
 Construction, scheduled to last only a few months, was finally completed in 2011.
 A 2014 inspection found more problems.
 Citing the expense and the need to replace or repair several deficient bridges elsewhere in the District, DDOT pushed the date for fixing these problems to 2020.
+On April 13, 2023, DDOT announced the US Department of Transportation had provided $72 million to help fund the rehabilitation project.
+The $90 million project, which will also be funded in part by the D.C. government, would start with preliminary engineering and the environmental review for the project later that spring, with the preliminary design expected to be completed that fall.
+Construction is estimated to take two years.